What are Advisory Bike Lanes?

 Where should advisory bike lanes be used?

 Advisory bike lanes are envisioned to be implemented on low-volume, low-speed, two-lane roads.
 Ideally, this would be the type of road where the traffic is so low that bicyclists dominate the traffic mix.
 In rural Iowa, some roads don’t reach the DOT’s minimum traffic count of 50 vehicles per day, while regional trail networks can see upwards of 3,000 users per day.
-Iowa’s vast rural road network provides many opportunities to improve trail connectivity through advisory bike lanes by closing the gap between trail segments.
+Vast rural road networks provide many opportunities to improve trail connectivity through advisory bike lanes by closing the gap between trail segments.
 In urban settings, advisory bike lanes can also be used on roadways that are bike dominant and serve as connections to trails or other public improvements.

-The 2016 Small Town and Rural Multimodal Networks guide published by the FHWA encourages communities to participate in the advisory bike lane experimentation process.
+The 2016 Small Town and Rural Multimodal Networks guide published by the Federal Highway Administration (FHWA) encourages communities to participate in the advisory bike lane experimentation process.
 Ideal roadway candidates include:

 - Low-volume roads (6,000 ADT or less; 3,000 ADT or less preferred)